littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 ### littleredrooster

-1. place the littleredrooster file in your `/usr/local/bin` folder
+1. Place the littleredrooster file in your `/usr/local/bin` folder

 2. Place the `littleredrooster.log` file wherever you're going to place it.

+3. EDIT THE TORDL CONFIG TO USE YOUR TERMINAL:
+   <p></p>
+   By default torld will execute `konsole -e littleredrooster %s`, when a file is selected.
+   You MUST change `konsole` to whatever termial you use.

-3. Configure the littleredrooster file you moved to the `/usr/local/bin` folder with the text editor of your choice.
+5. Configure the littleredrooster file with the text editor of your choice:
+   <p></p>
    - Put your API key in the 4 spots labeled: `YOUR_API_KEY`.
+   <p></p>
- - Make sure the path to the `littleredrooster.log` file is correct on line 3 of the script.
+   - Make sure the path to the `littleredrooster.log` file is correct on line 4 of the script.
+   <p></p>
    - Make sure you have mpv, jq, and curl installed.
 If not run `sudo apt install curl jq mpv`